nus-cs2103-AY1920S1/duke/docs/README.md

 `Nice!
 I've marked this task as done:`<br/>`[T][✓] hire intern`

-### `todo <desciption>` - Adds a todo task into the task list
+### `todo <desciption>` - Adds a todo into the task list

-A todo task of the specified description will be appended to the current task list.
+A todo of the specified description will be appended to the current task list.

 Example of usage: